SpeedieAccredit/qsm/README.md

 	Personnel Training
 </h3>

 In-house training of technicians is performed under supervision of the Quality Assurance Manager, or designee.
+Designees for the performance of in-house training may include other Quality Assurance staff, Laboratory Supervisors, or other qualified staff, such as the Division Manager.
 The Quality Assurance Manager, or designee, shall utilize the web form for submitting an evaluation record to our [Org & Evaluations Database](https://airtable.com/shr0GHIfwlFdl6cjC), where the records are stored and searchable.
 The records shall include the name of the technician, name of the evaluator, test method evaluated, the date and results.
 Technicians shall be encouraged to pursue certification through NICET, ACI, ICBO, and ATTI programs.
 Copies of certification and training documents will be uploaded to the technician's personnel record that is located in the [Org & Evaluations Database](https://airtable.com/shr0GHIfwlFdl6cjC).

+Training of technicians may also be performed by external agencies such as ATTI or ACI, as part of their technician certification programs.
+In these cases, the Quality Assurance Manager, or designee, shall create a record, in the same manner as described above, to mark the training done by the external agency.

 #### Technical Training